BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 # dnabot

-files and software enabling DNA assembly using BASIC on the OpenTrons (DNA-BOT).
+Material for DNA assembly using BASIC on the OpenTrons (DNA-BOT).

 ## Getting Started